A simple rustic summer dish, this tasty panzanella from Tuscany is perfect as a light lunch or for picnics.

 - 10-15 basil leaves

 - 10 capers

-To this classic panzanella recipe, you could add celery, tuna, anchovies, lettuce, and hard boiled eggs, for variety.
+- Variations – you could also add celery, tuna, cannellini or borlotti beans, anchovies, lettuce, and hard boiled eggs.

 The ingredients here on EOTF are set out in grams & milliliters and in US cups & spoons.